 Exercise helps control weight, diabetes, blood pressure, arthritis, cancer, and other illnesses.
 It also helps with pain relief, depression and does wonders for anxiety.
 God built our bodies to move.
 He made muscles, joints, and bones for us to use.
 All of those things benefit from movement.

-Start with some exercises that work the core in your bed or on the floor.
+Start with some exercises that work the core in your bed or on the floor, or even these chair exercises for beginners.
 Single leg raises, crunches, side bends, and bridges.
 Alternate elbow to knees.

 Building these muscles will improve body function and make all areas of your life easier to keep moving.